Menditect/documentation/docs/Teststep/2-create.md

 Domain model events (Before and After Create), if configured, are triggered.

-## Domain model Access
+## Entity Access

-Domain model access rights apply if the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.
+### Security applied

-Upon executing a Create teststep, MTA will check if the Execution user has *Create* rights on the Domain Model through the configured User Roles.
+If the [Test Case](../test-case) that this teststep is in, has Apply Security enabled, the *Create* rights on the Entity, through the configured `Entity rights` will be evaluated by the MTA Plugin to check if the Execution user may create a new object.
+If there are no *Create* rights, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.

-If the necessary rights are not found in the Domain Model, an error will be shown on the [Test Run](../test-run), and the Test Run will stop.
+### Security not applied

-To circumvent domain model access rights it is possible to use a [Microflow teststep](microflow).
+If the [Test Case](../test-case) that this teststep is in, does not have Apply Security enabled, a new object may always be created.

 ## Add a Create Object Teststep